Skip to content

 Note

-If the parameter is an S3 URL path, this validation is ignored.
+If the parameter is an S3, Azure or Google Cloud URI path, this validation is ignored.

 mimetype